microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/intune-apps-windowsuniversalappxcontainedapp.md

 ---
 title: "windowsUniversalAppXContainedApp resource type"
-description: "A class that represents a contained app of a WindowsUniversalAppX app."
+description: "A class that represents a contained app of a WindowsUniversalAppX app."author: "tfitzmac"
 ---

 # windowsUniversalAppXContainedApp resource type